 I will question you, and you must answer.

-8Would you deny my right

-and condemn me that you may be justified?
+Would you deny my right and condemn me that you may be justified?

-9 Have you an arm like that of God, and can you thunder with a voice like this?
-10 Then adorn yourself with glory and blendor, array yourself with grandeur and majesty.
-11 Unleash the fury of your wrath;
+9Have you an arm like that of God,

+and can you thunder with a voice like this?
+10Then adorn yourself with glory and splendor, array yourself with grandeur and majesty.
+"Unleash the fury of your wrath;
-12look for every proud man and abase him;

-crush the wicked where they stand.
+12look for every proud man and abase him; crush the wicked where they stand.

-13Bury them all in the dust, lock them in the dungeon.
+13Bury them all in the dust,

+lock them in the dungeon.

-14 If you can do this, I myself will praise you.
+14If you can do this, I, myself, will praise you,

-admittting that your right hand can save you.
+admitting that your right hand can save you.

 15 Just think about Behemoth, who feeds on grass like the ox.

-what strength he has in his loins, what power in the muscles of his belly!

-Thike a cedar his tail sways, the sinews of his thighs are like cables.

-His bones like tubes of bronze, his limbs like iron rods.
+16 What strength he has in his loins, what power in the muscles of his belly!
+17 Like a cedar his tail sways, the sinews of his thighs are like cables.
+18 His bones like tubes of bronze, his limbs like iron rods.

-He is first among the works of God, created to dominate his companions.

-The mountains give him their produce, as do all the wild beasts who play there.

-Inder the lotus trees he lies, hidden among the reeds of the marsh.

-22The lotus trees cover him with their shade;
+19He is first among the works of God, created to dominate his companions.
+20The mountains give him their produce, as do all the wild beasts who play there.
+21Under the lotus trees he lies, hidden among the reeds of the marsh.
+22The lotus trees cover him with their shade:

-the poplar trees on the bank surround him.
+• 40.1 In questioning Job, Yahweh gets and gives us a few seconds of rest before beginning his second discourse in Chapters 40-41.

+In Chapter 40, Behemoth or the hippopotamus appears, enormous, terrible and ugly, eating only plants.
+Leviathan, the crocodile whose skin resists arrows just like armor.
+What a pleasure to find in a few pages of the Scriptures a the poplar trees on the bank surround him.

-23 He is not alarmed though the river rages and torrents surge against his mouth.
+23He is not alarmed though the river rages and torrents surge against his mouth.

-24 Who can capture him by the eyes, or trap him and pierce his nose?
+24Who can capture him by the eyes, or trap him and pierce his nose?
 25Can you pull in Leviathan with a hook, or curb his tongue with a bit?
 26 Can you put a ring through his nose or pierce his jaw with a hook?
 27 Will he keep begging you for mercy, or speak to you with tender words?
 28 Will you make him your slave forever?
-29 Will you make a pet of him like a bird, or put him on a leash for your maids?
+29Will you make a pet of him like a bird, or put him on a leash for your maids?
 30 Will traders bargain for him?
 Will merchants sell him retail?
-31 Can you fill his hide with harpoons or his head with fish spears?
-32 Just try and lay a hand on him - you will not forget the struggle, and you will never do it again!
+31Can you fill his hide with harpoons or his head with fish spears?
+32 Just try and lay a hand on him you will not forget the struggle, and you will never do it again!